 The three types or categorizations of goals are process, performance, and outcome goals.
 The process goals are specific actions that need to be carried out, like studying for a set time.
 Performance goals are goals tied to an individual standard, like losing particular kilos.
 At the same time, the outcome goals are specific to winning and victory, like getting a specific job.
 Outcome goals are usually the most difficult to achieve.

 Essentially, all of the process, performance, and outcome goals are linearly related.
 The reason is that each goal leads directly into the next one.
 Therefore, achieving your process goals directly leads to performance goals.
-And achieving performance goals directly lead to outcome goals.
+And achieving performance goals directly leads to outcome goals.